 Keeping up with every aspect of your finances takes effort, which can feel overwhelming for many people.
-Personally, I enjoy checking my bank and credit card accounts regularly and tracking my spending, but it can be easy to overlook subscriptions – a tool like Trim can help avoid that problem.
+I enjoy checking my financial accounts regularly to track my spending.
+Unfortunately, it’s easy to overlook subscriptions and recurring expenses.
+A tool like Trim helps avoid that problem.

 How Trim Works